Arab coalition bombs Houthis at Hodeidah airport, urges them to withdraw

 The upsurge in fighting has wounded dozens of civilians and prevented aid organizations from reaching parts of Hodeidah.

-U.N. human rights chief Zeid Ra’ad al-Hussein voiced concern that the onslaught could endanger millions of civilians.

-“I emphasize my grave worry regarding the Saudi and Emirati-led coalition’s ongoing attacks in Hodeidah – which could result in enormous civilian casualties and have a disastrous impact on life-saving humanitarian aid to millions of people which comes through the port,” Zeid told the opening of a three-week session of the U.N.
-Human Rights Council in Geneva on Monday.
+In Geneva, U.N. human rights chief Zeid Ra’ad al-Hussein voiced concern the onslaught could cause “enormous civilian casualties and have a disastrous impact on life-saving...aid to millions of people which comes through the port”.

 A senior UAE official said the coalition was taking a measured approach to the battle to minimize risks to civilians and was allowing the Houthis an escape route inland to Sanaa.